-If you are heavily addicted to Concerta, you may fare best in a residential program that provides a high amount of structure and 24/7 professional support, especially if you suffer from co-occurring disorders, such as PTSD, anxiety, or depression.
-If you aren’t sure which type of drug rehab program is right for you, talk to your doctor or call Nova Recovery Center to speak with our addiction treatment specialists.
+If you are heavily addicted to Concerta, you may fare best in a residential rehab program that provides a high amount of structure and 24/7 professional support, especially if you suffer from co-occurring disorders, such as PTSD, anxiety, or depression.
+If you aren’t sure which type of Concerta rehab program is right for you, talk to your doctor or call Nova Recovery Center to speak with our addiction treatment specialists.

-The cost of rehab is another important factor to consider.
+The cost of Concerta rehab is another important factor to consider.
 The price of a rehab program can vary greatly depending on the type of program, services offered, it’s location, and amenities.
 However, most drug rehab centers offer several different types of payment options to make things easier.
-For example, you may be able to pay for rehab by using one or more of the following options:
+For example, you may be able to pay for Concerta rehab by using one or more of the following options:

 - Health insurance benefits